kohitij-kar/3d_headcaps/README.md

 # 3d_headcaps
-This repo contains details about the hardware implementation of the head cap adapters for low-cost wireless recording devices from DPSW llc
+This repo contains details about the hardware implementation of the head cap adapters for low-cost wireless recording devices from [DPSW LLC](https://www.dspwi.com/wifi-interfaces-for-ephys.html)